Matheusinho

-Matheus Leonardo Sales Cardoso (born 11 February 1998), commonly known as Matheusinho, is a Brazilian footballer who plays for América Mineiro as an attacking midfielder.
+Matheus Leonardo Sales Cardoso (born 11 February 1998), commonly known as Matheusinho, is a Brazilian footballer who plays as an attacking midfielder for Série A club Sport Recife, on loan from Primeira Liga side Santa Clara.

 Club career

 Born in Belo Horizonte, Minas Gerais, Matheusinho joined América Mineiro's youth setup in 2011, aged 13.
 In 2016, he was promoted to the main squad by manager Givanildo Oliveira.

 Matheusinho made his first team debut on 19 March 2016, coming on as a second-half substitute for Tiago Luís in a 0–2 Campeonato Mineiro away loss against Tombense.
 He appeared in two further matches during the tournament, as his side was crowned champions.

 Matheusinho made his Série A debut on 2 June 2016, replacing Alan Mineiro in a 1–2 home loss against Ponte Preta.
 On 30 September, after already becoming a starter under new manager Enderson Moreira, he renewed his contract until 2021.
 On 18 September 2020 he was transferred and signed a 5 year contract with Beitar Jerusalem for an undisclosed fee.